Plaquemines Port

 The Plaquemines Port, Harbor & Terminal District is coextensive with Plaquemines Parish, and was created in 1954 by the legislature of Louisiana as a state agency.
 It is governed by a committee of the Plaquemines Parish Council, acting as the Port Board.

 In 2008, Plaquemines handled a total of 63.7 million tons of shipping, of which 35.8 million tons was domestic trade.
+A liquefied natural gas (LNG) export terminal started operating in late 2024.